-There is a rule in the Swedish Code of Judicial Procedure restricting the appearance of representatives from jurisdictions other than citizens of the EEA and Switzerland in the general courts of Sweden.
+There is a rule in the Swedish Code of Judicial Proceeding restricting the appearance of representatives from other jurisdictions than citizens of the EEA and Switzerland in the general courts of Sweden.
 A court may, however, decide to allow representatives from other jurisdictions as well.
 There is no such limitation regarding arbitration.